 “But if you harbor bitter envy and selfish ambition in your hearts, do not boast about it or deny the truth.
 Such “wisdom” does not come down from heaven but is earthly, unspiritual, demonic.”
 (James 3:14-15)

-3. Why do people envy?
+3. Why do people Envy?

 Joseph’s older brothers envied Joseph when they realized that Jacob loved Joseph more than he loved them, (Genesis 37:3-4).
 They were physically mature but emotionally very immature that they could not understand it was natural of Jacob to love Joseph the most.

 The Satraps and administrators didn’t like being supervised by a Hebrew, whom they thought was lower than them.
 Therefore they plotted to have Daniel killed, (Daniel 6:4)

 Saul feared David’s popularity will cost him his throne and the kingdom.
 (1 Samuel 18:7-9)

-(E) Frustration: Frustrations and lack of faith also cause us to envy others, (Psalm 73:3).
+Frustrations and lack of faith also cause us to envy others, (Psalm 73:3).

 People envy each other for different reasons.
 But the fountain of envy itself is always the same.
 It is called the heart.
-Jesus said “What defiles a person is not what goes into the mouth; it is what comes out of the mouth that defiles a person.”
-The author of the book of Proverbs said “Guard your heart with all vigilance, for from it are the sources of life.”
+Jesus said, “What defiles a person is not what goes into the mouth; it is what comes out of the mouth that defiles a person.”
+The author of the book of Proverbs said: “Guard your heart with all vigilance, for from it are the sources of life.”
 (Proverbs 4:23).

-St. Paul further elaborated this principle when he said, “Stand firm therefore, by putting on the breastplate of righteousness” (Ephesians 6:14b).
+St. Paul further elaborated on this principle when he said, “Stand firm, therefore, by putting on the breastplate of righteousness” (Ephesians 6:14b).
 The breastplate is a metaphor for the righteousness which the Holy Spirit produces in us.
 This righteousness, expressed in faith and obedience, protects our hearts against emotions such as envy which we discussed above, as a breastplate would protect a soldier’s most vital organs.